perfsonar/docs/intro_about.rst

 Archiving
 ----------
 The archiving layer currently consists of components that store measurement information as time-series data.
 This layer is often referred to as the *measurement archive (MA)* and the plug-in architecture of pScheduler allows flexibility in what software is used at this layer.
 The default that ships with perfSONAR is a combinaton of `Logstash <https://www.elastic.co/logstash/>`_ and `OpenSearch <https://opensearch.org/>`_.
-These are externally developed open source components that add aadditional metdata and allow it to be queried in a flexible manner.
+These are externally developed open source components that add additional metdata and allow it to be queried in a flexible manner.
 The components can be installed on each measurement host if they meet hardware requirements or a single central instance may store results from multiple measurement hosts.
 For more information see :doc:`multi_ma_install`.

 .. note: The :doc:`pScheduler<pscheduler_intro>` component does allow the creation of plug-ins for sending results to other types of archives, this is just the setup included with relevant perfSONAR bundles by default.
 See :doc:`pscheduler_ref_archivers` for a list of a few other options currently available as plug-ins.